opengovernment/askthem/public/widgets/address/README.md

   * replace the *2nd* argument to this function call with the *new* content with "tagId" in it in widget.js

+* if you have doing development based on a local dev server and have changed hostname for resources to something other than under www.askthem.io, make sure to change it back!

 * last, commit your changes, push them, and deploy

 Your changes to the address widget is now ready on http://askthem.io.